fp7mplane/protocol-ri/doc/protocol-spec.md

 - For capabilities with any verb other than `collect`, the `export` section contains either the URL of a collector to which the component can indirectly export results, or a URL schema identifying a protocol over which the component can export to arbitrary collectors.
 - For specifications with any verb other than `collect`, the `export` section contains the URL of a collector to which the component should indirectly export results.
 A receipt will be returned for such specifiations.

-Capabilities with an `export` section can only be used by specifications with a matching `export` section.
-If a component can indirectly export or indirectly collect using multiple protocols, each of those protocols must be identified by its own capability.
+If a component can indirectly export or indirectly collect using multiple protocols, each of those protocols must be identified by its own capability; capabilities with an `export` section can only be used by specifications with a matching `export` section.

 The special export schema `mplane-http` implies that the exporter will POST mPlane result messages to the collector at the specified URL.
 All other export schemas are application-specific, and the mPlane protocol implementation is only responsible for ensuring the schemas and protocol identifiers match between collector and exporter.